Last week, a good friend and fellow business owner and I were catching up over coffee.

 Want to see more from AC Evans Art?
 Check out his IG @acevansart

 Thank you for your readership!
-It's readers like you that keep us sharing new editions of Bounce Ahead each month.
+It’s readers like Yyou that keep us sharing new editions of BOUNCE Ahead each month.
 We appreciate you ❤️